Ricordy/SL-SmartContracts/README.md

 **Mint a membership card**

-1. Only a user that doesn’t have a membership card can mint one.
+1. Only a user who doesn’t have a membership card can mint one.
 2. The approval call in the ERC20 token used must be done to SLLogics since it’s going to be the contract receiving the payment.
 3. This function can be externally paused by SLPermissions.sol
 4. This action happens through: